-Accommadation in First-Class Sleeping Cars and in Parlor Cars will only be sold to holders of First-Class transportation.
-Between other stations in proportion.
+Between other stations rates are in proportion.
+Accommodation in First-Class Sleeping Cars and in Parlor Cars will be sold only to holders of First-Class transportation.

 THE CANADIAN PACIFIC RAILWAY DINING CARS

 Excel in Elegance of Design and Furniture